xiyuansun/heterosis/doc/README.txt

   --verbose    (equivalent: -v, -V)

     If set, the progress of the MCMC will be printed to stdout.
-If unset, nothing except error and warning messages will print to stdout.
+If unset, nothing will be printed to stdout.

   --out [OUTPUT_DIR]    (equivalent: -o [OUTPUT_DIR], -O [OUTPUT_DIR])